revbayes/revbayes.github.io/tutorials/ctmc/index.md

 All of the substitution models described so far assume that the sequence data are potentially variable.
 That is, we assume that the sequence data are random variables; specifically, we assume that they are realizations of the specified `PhyloCTMC` distribution.
 However, some sites may not be free to vary—when the substitution rate of a site is zero, it is said to be *invariable*.
 Invariable sites are often confused with *invariant* sites—when each species exhibits the same state, it is said to be invariant.
 The concepts are related but distinct.
 If a site is truly invariable, it will necessarily give rise to an invariant site pattern, as such sites will always have a zero substitution rate.
 However, an invariant site pattern may be achieved via multiple substitutions that happen to end in the same state for every species.

 Here we describe an extension to our phylogenetic model to accommodate invariable sites.
-Under the invariable-sites model {% cite Hasegawa1985 %}, each site is invariable with probability `pinvar`, and variable with probability $1-$`pinvar`.
+Under the invariable-sites model {% cite Hasegawa1985 %}, each site is invariable with probability `p_inv`, and variable with probability $1-$`p_inv`.

 First, let’s have a look at the data and see how many invariant sites we have: